 You get your grades back and watch your GPA plummet.
 Maybe you weren't prepared for what freshman year would bring, overloaded your schedule, or had a personal tragedy.
 Most students have a semester where their grades just don't reflect their potential.
 In a world where numbers can mean so much for your future, a bad college semester can seem like the end of the world.
 While one bad semester can hurt your GPA, the way you bounce back can say more about you than a perfect record.
 Don't freak out!

-Currently I am a rising senior.
-Although I may be sitting pretty resume wise, there is quite the hiccup on my transcript.
+Currently, I am a rising senior.
+Although I may be sitting pretty resume-wise, there is quite the hiccup on my transcript.
 My freshman year was a ROUGH one.
-The day before heading off to college an unhealthy relationship ending in a terrible way.
+The day before heading off to college an unhealthy relationship ended in a terrible way.
 Leaving the next day, I tried to stay hopeful that I could make friends and stay strong.
 Unfortunately, my roommate transferred, I didn't make many friends, and I began to battle anxiety and depression.
-A year of failing classes later I made changes that saved both my life and my college career.
+A year of failing classes later, I made changes that saved both my life and my college career.
 Although this is not the most uplifting story, it is unfortunately similar to many other students.

 While my transcript is imperfect, I have worked hard to show who and what I really am.
 There is more to a person than a number.
 Whether you've had a bad semester, or are trying to keep up your hard work, having good study habits and a positive mindset can make your life easier and improve your chances of success.

 Here are some of the ways you can bounce back from a bad semester or keep up a healthy college lifestyle.